top of page

 Are You Seeing Clearly?
 Refocus, Look Again: Anti-Stigma Training Pilot for Maryland’s OUD Treatment Community

-Project Contact: Jennifer Brown & Katie Rouse
+Project Leads: Jennifer Brown & Katie Rouse

 On Our Own of MD (OOMD), a peer-run advocacy and education organization, developed a 2 ½ hour intervention designed to increase the awareness of and remediate the stigma related to the use of medication-based treatment (MBT) to treat opioid use disorder (OUD).
 The intervention was designed to be facilitated for a treatment provider audience.
 Stigma is one of the most significant barriers to recovery, impacting not only help-seeking behaviors but the quality of services if they are accessed, making providers a crucial audience for this intervention.
 To do this, its flagship workshop, Stigma: in Our Work, in Our Lives, was revised and adapted specifically to examine provider attitudes regarding OUD and the use of MBT to promote recovery.